-Your humidifier is designed to automatically switch off once the 70% RH (Relative Humidity) level is reached.
+Your Philips Humidifier is designed to automatically switch off once the 70% RH (Relative Humidity) level is reached.
 The reason for this is that humidity above 70% is not comfortable for users.

-In this case, you should not worry.
-There is nothing wrong with your humidifier.
+In this case, you should not worry; there is nothing wrong with your Philips Humidifier.